chalatz/tours/pages/links/ancient-sites/colossus.md

   abstract: Colossus of Rhodes Sightseeing Tours
   http_desc: Colossus of Rhodes Sightseeing Tours,  Colossus of Rhodes Private Sightseeing
     Tours
-title: The World Famous Colossus of Rhodes
+title: The Colossus of Rhodes
 sections:
 - desc: |-
     In 305 BC, Demetrius I of Macedon laid siege to the city of Rhodes for an entire year.
 In spite of his title as "Besieger of Cities" he failed to conquer the Rhodians.
 To celebrate their victory, the Rhodians sold his siege equipment and used the funds to erect a triumphal statue to their great god, Helios.
 The work was assigned to Chares of Lindos who worked on it for twelve years (292 BC to 280 BC).